Office of Undergraduate Research Undergraduate research will set you apart.

 4. Once the student has submitted the student section, the application will automatically be forwarded to the student’s mentor for completion.

-• Engineering Students: All students applying for a fellowship in the College of Engineering must submit a letter of intent.
-Learn more about this requirement and submit your letter of intent to the College of Engineering's Auburn Undergraduate Research Fellowship Program.
+• Engineering Students: All students applying for a fellowship in the College of Engineering must submit a brief email of intent to Apply for the Fellowship by December 16th to ferguje@auburn.edu.

 Fellowship Requirements